spapas/spapas.github.io/content/django-cbv-tutorial.rst

             return view

-**Warning: The code in this post is written in Python 3.6 - that's why the class is defined like this.
-If you wanted to follow along with Python 2.7 then you'd need to use new-style classes i.e the previous class would need to be defined like CustomClassView(object ,).**

 This class can be used to render a simple HTML template with a custom header and a list of items in the body (named ``context``).
 There are two things to notice here: The ``__init__`` method (which